cansusahin/LoanAPP/README.md

 ## **Summary of Tech Stack**

--Spring Boot (for building web applications)
+- Spring Boot (for building web applications)

--Spring Data JPA (for interacting with databases using JPA)
+- Spring Data JPA (for interacting with databases using JPA)

--Spring Security (for securing web applications)
+- Spring Security (for securing web applications)

--H2 Database (in-memory database)
+- H2 Database (in-memory database)

--JUnit 5 and Mockito (for testing)
+- JUnit 5 and Mockito (for testing)

--Lombok (to reduce boilerplate code)
+- Lombok (to reduce boilerplate code)

--SpringDoc OpenAPI (for API documentation with Swagger UI)
+- SpringDoc OpenAPI (for API documentation with Swagger UI)

 ## **Run The Application**